Spicy Asian Marinated Flank Steak and Part 19January 7, 2013 at 12:00 pm | Posted in Asian, Beef, Dinner, Lunch, SRC | 63 Comments

 “Hi” I said shyly

 “Really?”
+I replied as nonchalantly as I could bear.
 I wanted to ask what he was thinking about ‘me’, but refrained, I had to play it cool.

 I took a deep breath and went for it.

-I was talking fast and my voice was about 5 octaves higher than normal.
-Minnie Mouse on speed.
+I was talking fast and my voice sounded weird, sort of like Minnie Mouse on speed.
 I cringed..waiting for the inevitable excuse as to why he couldn’t.

 “Sure..I’d love to pick you up” he said softly.
 “Just give me all the info and I’ll be there.”